daverosoff/mcgd/workshops/01/Workshop.md

 \question Draw a big, beautiful picture of the unit sphere sliced by a horizontal plane.
 Remember the drawing tips:
 \begin{compactitem}
     \item Get the angles right.
 Make the parallelogram of your plane parallel to the $x$- and $y$-axes.
-    \item Draw a *big* picture.
+    \item Draw a \emph{big} picture.
 Big pictures have more room for labels.
     \item Don't be afraid to erase.
 \end{compactitem}